 Can there be a foundation without a college?

 Yes.
 Many school foundations operate as independent entities, with no formal or legal relationship to the college or institution.
 It is also not without precedent that alumni organizations and foundations endure beyond the life span of the original education institution.

 Does the Foundation welcome MacMurray students who didn't graduate before the college closed?

 Yes.
 Anyone who attended MacMurray College is considered an alum, with graduation not a prerequisite for being considered an alum.

 What is the Foundation's relationship to the City of Jacksonville?

-Will the Foundation seek to purchase any buildings on the MacMurray campus when it's auctioned?
+Did the Foundation purchase any buildings on the MacMurray campus when it was auctioned?

 No. The Foundation's primary interest is to preserve "MacFam," the network of MacMurray's people.